oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ## <a name="overview"></a>Overview
 This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations to comply with the [CIS OCI Foundations Benchmark v2.0.0](https://www.cisecurity.org/benchmark/oracle_cloud/) and a standalone [Python script](compliance-script.md) that assess an existing tenancy for recommendations in the [CIS OCI Foundations Benchmark v2.0.0](https://www.cisecurity.org/benchmark/oracle_cloud/).

-**For new deployments Landing Zones deployments customers should go to the new [OCI Landing Zones GitHub Organization](https://github.com/oci-landing-zones)**

 The template uses multiple compartments, groups, and IAM policies to segregate access to resources based on job function.
 The resources within the template are configured to meet the CIS OCI Foundations Benchmark settings related to: